nasgormaniac/ak-companion-app/README.md

 - Save your card, so you can use it quickly.
 - Automatically redirecting from each card page when you use card from the catalogue.
 Enables using card quickly.

-### Soon... :hammer_and_wrench:
+## Soon... :hammer_and_wrench:
 1. Add filtration.
 2. Add card set.
-Add 3 card to a set so you can use it in one click.
+Add 3 card(animal, strong, miracle) to a set so you can use it in one click.
+With info of set rank(bronze, silver, gold).
+3. Add recommendation for a card set.
-3. User account available for managing card set.
+4. User account available for managing card set.